front cover of The EartHeaven Calendar White Paper

 To date, only two other plans for calendar reform of note have been offered to the world — the Equitable Calendar and the Hanke-Henry Calendar.
 Perfected by Father Evarist Kleszcz, a Franciscan priest, mathematician, and accountant, the Equitable Calendar plan differs from the World Calendar in that it utilizes the principle of adding a leap week (instead of blank-days) to maintain accuracy over time.
 The proposed method was to add one whole week at the end of December every five or six years to hold the date of the March Equinox always within the week of 18 March to 24 March.
 This was (and still is) a quite sophisticated and viable plan; but unfortunately, one that came too late to receive much deserved attention on the world stage.
 The Hanke-Henry calendar, credited to Bob McClenon for its design, employs a similar concept — utilizing a leap week — but also involves adoption of a Julian Day dating system and conversion of clocks to “Universal Time” (i.e., UTC, with the elimination of time zones).

-While both worthy concepts, neither of the two plans above take the important step of realigning the Houses to current Earth/Solar realities by shifting the March Equinox to the first day of March and then marking this as the first day of each new solar year.
+While both worthy concepts, neither of the two plans above take the important step of realigning the astronomical constellations to current Earth/Solar realities by shifting the first day of March to the March Equinox, and then marking this as the first day of each new solar year.
 This is the EartHeaven calendar’s true differentiator; one which makes it the most logical and suitable calendric solution for the Aquarian Age.

 The primary driving cause of the efforts for calendar reform has been cited as the “want of fixity.”
 So, what is fixity?
 Simply, fixity is the state or quality of being unchanging or permanent.
 As it pertains to calendars, it is when a calendar’s dates (numbers) in each week and month stay married to the same days in each week/month, year after year.